-The intent of the CESMP is to build upon what we already have been doing in energy conservation, decarbonization, and adaptation to climate change.
-Among many actions, our county currently captures landfill methane to generate electricity and we are building out a new renewable natural gas facility; we established a Residential Solar Task Force to streamline the permitting processes; we began procuring electric vehicles and building out charging infrastructure; we built an automated flood warning system; and we coordinate community outreach and preparedness engagement through the Ready Prince William program.
-The CESMP identifies how we can take next steps towards the established goals.
-For a full list of actions we have been pursuing, see Appendix C. Existing County Government Actions.
+The intent of the CESMP is to build upon what we already have been doing in energy conservation, decarbonization, and adaption to climate change.
+Among many actions, our county landfill currently captures methane for electricity and is building out a new renewable natural gas facility; established a Residential Solar Task Force to streamline the permitting processes; began procuring electric vehicles and building out charging infrastructure; built out an automated flood warning system; and coordinates community outreach and preparedness engagement through the Ready Prince William program.
+The CESMP will identify how we can take next steps towards the established goals.
+For a full list of actions the County has been pursuing, see Appendix C. Existing County Actions.